mrazomej/phd/docs/src/chapter_05/section_10_two_state_dist.md

 ### Two-state promoter

-Having shown the power of the generating function, let us now turn our attention to the relevant equation we are after: the two-state mRNA distribution.
+Having shown the generating function's power, let us now turn our attention to the relevant equation we are after: the two-state mRNA distribution.
 This model assumes that the promoter can exist in two discrete states (See [@Fig:ch5_fig36](A)): a transcriptionally active state $A$ from which transcription can take place at a constant rate $r_m$, and an inactive state $I$ where no transcription takes place.
-The mRNA is stochastically degraded with rate $\gamma_m$ regardless of the state of the promoter. [@Fig:ch5_fig36](B) shows the Markov chain that connects all of the possible states of the promoter.
+The mRNA is stochastically degraded with a rate $\gamma_m$ regardless of the state of the promoter. [@Fig:ch5_fig36](B) shows the Markov chain that connects all of the possible states of the promoter.
-For this particular case there are not only "horizontal" transitions where the mRNA copy number changes, but "vertical" transitions where only the state of the promoter itself changes.
-Because of this we need to define two coupled master equations that take the form
+For this particular case, there are not only "horizontal" transitions where the mRNA copy number changes, but "vertical" transitions where only the promoter's state changes.
+Because of this, we need to define two coupled master equations that take the form
 $$
 \begin{aligned}
 \frac{d P_{A}(m, t)}{d t} &=-k^{(p)}_{\text{off}} P_{A}(m, t) +